holtmenzies/recreational-land-use-prediction/README.md

 - `creating_raster_images.ipynb`: Shows the process of using the data set created previously to mask out the appropriate elevation values for each area included in the analysis
 - `creating_semivariograms.ipynb`: This uses the elevation values obtained to compute a measure of texture.
 This step creates the features the models are trained on
 - `model_training_evaluation.ipynb`: Establishes training and testing data sets.
 Also evaluates the predictive performance of the models
-- `visualization_exploration.ipynb`: Explores the distribution of areas involved in the study and what ares the models failed to correctly predict
+- `visualization_exploration.ipynb`: Explores the distribution of areas involved in the study and what areas the models failed to correctly predict

 ## Motivation and Problem Statement